Manage GCP Compute Storage Pool IAM Bindings

 - user:jane@example.com

 The role property specifies which permission set to grant (e.g., “roles/compute.viewer”).
 The members array lists all identities that receive this role.
-StoragePoolIamBinding is authoritative for the specified role: it replaces any existing members for that role, but preserves other roles on the storage pool.
+StoragePoolIamBinding is authoritative for the specified role, meaning it replaces any existing member list for that role.
+The name, project, and zone properties identify which storage pool to configure.

 Add time-based access with IAM Conditions